kayak/SwiftGenStrings/README.md

 ## Usage

 ```
-SwiftGenStrings files
-SwiftGenStrings [-s <routine>] [-o <outputDir>] files
+SwiftGenStrings [<files> ...] [-s <substitute>] [-o <output-directory>]
-SwiftGenStrings [-h|--help]

-OPTIONS
--h|--help
-    (Optional) Print help.
--s routine
+ARGUMENTS:
+  <files>                 List of files, that are used as source of Localizable.strings generation.

+OPTIONS:
-    (Optional) Substitute routine for NSLocalizedString, useful when different macro is used.
+  -s <substitute>         (Optional) Substitute for NSLocalizedString, useful when different macro is used.
--o outputDir
-    (Optional) Specifies what directory Localizable.strings table is created in.
+  -o <output-directory>   (Optional) Specifies what directory Localizable.strings table is created in.
+Not specifying output directory will print script output content
-    Not specifying output directory will print script output content to standard output (console).
+                          to standard output (console).
-files
-    List of files, that are used as source of Localizable.strings generation.
+  --version               Show the version.
+  -h, --help              Show help information.
 ```

 To gather strings in current directory, run: